jakzal/gradle-structurizr-cli/README.md

 * `structurizrCliExtract` - extracts the downloaded Structurizr CLI zip file
 * `structurizrCliExport` - exports diagrams with Structurizr CLI
 * `structurizrCliPull` - pulls a workspace from the Structurizr API with Structurizr CLI
+* `structurizrCliPush` - pushes content to a Structurizr workspace

 ## Configuration & usage